Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

-With the entanglement measure fixed, we are ready to answer the three-qubit ESD question by examining the dynamics of a three-qubit system.
-For the simplest model that engages mixed states, we couple our three qubits to three additional cavity-qubits as a reservoir of decoherence.
+In this work, to investigate three-qubit ESD, we will utilize a combination of the two approaches.
+Specifically, we employ different methods for different states, choosing the most suitable approach for each mixed state to achieve optimal numerical performance.
+It turns out that the problem under discussion can be effectively addressed by combining these two approaches.
+Moreover, the Nelder-Mead algorithm in Fortran \cite{press1992} is applied to calculate $F(\rho)$ in both approaches.

+{\it Spontaneous emission for a three-qubit system}.---In the three-qubit model, we consider three additional cavity-qubits to create independent spontaneous emissions.
 The system-qubits are labeled by $A$, $B$, and $C$, while the cavity-qubits are labeled by $a$, $b$, and $c$.
-We allow the six qubits to interact with each other only in pairs, e.g., $A$ with $a$, and the other pairs similarly, in the following way, using $A$ and $a$ for example:
+We allow the six qubits to interact with each other only in pairs, e.g., $A$ with $a$, and the other pairs similarly, as illustrated using $A$ and $a$ as an example:

-where $p=\sqrt{e^{-t/\tau}}$ and $q=\sqrt{1-e^{-t/\tau}}$ are time-dependent coefficients.
-The interaction is known as amplitude-damping for zero-temperature spontaneous emission of two-level atoms, where an excited atom in the state $|1\rangle$ eventually emits a photon and evolves into the ground state $|0\rangle$.
+where the coefficients are $p(t)=(e^{-t/\tau})^{1/2}$ and $q(t)=(1-e^{-t/\tau})^{1/2}$.
+The interaction is widely recognized as amplitude damping, with a notable example being the zero-temperature spontaneous emission for two-level atoms, where an excited atom in the state $|1\rangle$ eventually emits a photon and evolves into the ground state $|0\rangle$.
 In our example, the three cavity-qubits always start from the state $|000\rangle_{abc}$.
-Although the three system-qubits $ABC$ have no direct interactions among themselves, they are initially prepared in a genuinely entangled pure state, to be described below separately.
-After infinite time, the system-qubits evolve into the product state $|000\rangle_{ABC}$ with no entanglement.
-The key question is whether entanglement can vanish earlier, within a finite time.
+Although the three system-qubits $ABC$ have no direct interactions among themselves, they are initially prepared in a genuinely entangled pure state, to be determined separately below.
+After an infinite time, the system-qubits evolve into the product state $|000\rangle_{ABC}$, with no entanglement.
+ESD refers to the scenario when entanglement can vanish earlier, within a finite time.